 Charles is a developer-journalist who has experience investigating data for stories using computational method.
 Originally from Quebec, he moved to Wales in 2014 to be part of Cardiff University’s first MSc computational journalism course.
 He won a Canadian Online Publishing Award for his work on public transport data in Montréal with the Huffington Post, Québec.
-Charles joins the Bureau Local from Trinity Mirror’s data unit in Cardiff having covered a wide range of social issues for the group’s many local papers.
+Charles joined the Bureau Local from Trinity Mirror’s data unit in Cardiff having covered a wide range of social issues for the group’s many local papers.

 Charles grew up reading La Presse and Le Devoir, two of the main french-language local papers in Montréal.
 Wales Online has been his source of choice for local news since moving to Cardiff.
 He also enjoys going on the Reddit thread r/unitedkingdom.

 Megan, formerly the Data Editor at The Times and Sunday Times, was part of the first data journalism team at The Times and led its development from a small supporting unit to a key component of investigations.
 She spearheaded the paper’s political data unit ahead of the 2015 General Election – making it the only one in the industry to reject polling data ahead of the vote.
 Using computational method, her team brought many issues into the public eye and won awards for revealing the widespread use of blood doping in the Olympics.

 Megan is a long time fan of the Santa Barbara Independent, a local weekly paper she worked for in Santa Barbara, California where she went to university.
 Since living in east London she has enjoyed, and is a member of, the Waltham Forest Echo.

 Gareth grew up reading the Southampton Advertiser the Southern Daily Echo.
 Having recently moved to Lancashire, he is now reading the Blackpool Gazette and Lancashire Post (formerly the Evening Post).